• Skip to main content

 no spread cut out cookies on a cookie sheet.

-Step 5: Bake in preheated oven at 350 degrees for 10-12 minutes until the bottom edges start to turn light golden brown.
-Cool on the cookie sheet for 2 minutes, then transfer to a wire rack to cool completely.
+Step 5: Bake in preheated oven at 350 degrees for 8-10 minutes until the bottom edges start to turn light golden brown.
+Cool on the cookie sheet for 2 minutes, then transfer to a cooling rack.

 no spread sugar cookies decorated with icing that hardens.